bewegende-Architektur/Phaenotyp/README.md

 * Phänotyp is working as connection to PyNite
 * Right now the focus is on structures with trusses
 * Single frames, animations and genetic mutations with shape-keys can be performed
-* This is a very early stage of development.
-The tool is intended to be used by more experienced users of Blender 3D at the moment.
+* different types of supports and loads
+* Small material library with metall
+* Check of critical forces

 ## Roadmap
-* Better implementation for different types of supports and loads
-* Small material library and common sections
-* Implementation of critical force and others
 * Improvement of genetic algorithm
 * Adding more inputs to the GA for example modifiers
 * Adding more functions of fitness and its combination like created volume, area, light, shape and other